hparashar27/OpenlySource/README.md

 1 make sure to have mongodb set up on your system

-2 in the openlysource-backend directory run command:
+2 change directory to openlysource-backend directory run command:

+### `cd openlysource-backend`

+3 To install all dependencies run command :

 ### `npm install`

-3 run command to seed data:
+3 to install Mongoose seed data package globally run command:

 ### `npm install -g mongoose-data-seed `

+4 run command to seed data:

 ### `md-seed run`

-4 to start the development server:
+5 to start the development server:

 ### `npm run dev`